 Why You Should Definitely Visit Egypt – Myths Vs Reality

-Here are a few myths and misconceptions about Egypt that I came across while planning my trip.
+Here are a few myths and misconceptions about Egypt that I came across on my trip to Egypt from India.
 Given below them are my experiences that prove none of these preconceived notions about Egypt are true:

 MYTH 1: “The People Of Egypt Are Not Friendly”